What are No-Load Losses( Excitation Losses)?

 A transformer is a static device, and there are no moving parts in the transformer.
 Therefore, the friction and windage losses in the transformer are nil.
 The transformer steps up or steps down the voltage keeping the frequency unaltered.
 Transformer losses occur because of current flowing in the winding and magnetic field in the core.

 For an ideal transformer, the input power is equal to output power, however, in reality, this is not true.
 The output power of the transformer is always less than the input power.
-The energy can neither be created, nor it can be destroyed; the same principle is applicable for the energy balancing of the transformer as well.
+The energy can neither be created, nor it can be destroyed; the same principle is applicable to the energy balancing of the transformer as well.

 The power drawn at the primary is equal to the losses in the transformer plus the power delivered at the secondary side of the transformer.
 The losses in the transformer can be broadly categorized into two categories;